frontendpatterns/frontendpatterns.dev/src/content/patterns/001-compound-components.md

 - **Discovery**: Harder to see all available options (vs one component with props)
 - **Verbosity**: More code to write vs single component with props

+---

+## When to Use

+- Building reusable component libraries or design systems
+- Components with complex internal state (modals, selects, tabs, accordions)
+- When you need flexibility in how components are composed
+- Multiple teams will consume the component (flexibility prevents breaking changes)
+- The component has 5+ configuration options

+---

+## When to Avoid

+- Simple components with 1-3 props (compound pattern is overkill)
+- One-off components used in a single place
+- Components with no internal state to share
+- When team is unfamiliar with advanced React patterns (learning curve)
+- Performance-critical components (context can cause re-renders if not memoized)

+---

 ## Real-World Examples

 This pattern is used extensively in popular libraries: